GothenburgBitFactory/taskchampion/RELEASING.md

 1. Run `cargo build --release -p taskchampion`
 1. Commit the changes (Cargo.lock will change too) with comment `vX.Y.Z`.
 1. Run `git tag vX.Y.Z`
+1. Run `git push upstream`
+1. Run `git push --tags upstream`
+1. Run `(cd taskchampion; cargo publish)`
 1. Bump the patch version in `taskchampion/Cargo.toml` and add the `-pre` suffix.
 This allows `cargo-semver-checks` to check for changes not accounted for in the version delta.
 1. Commit that change with comment "Bump to -pre version".
 1. Run `git push upstream`
-1. Run `git push --tags upstream`
-1. Run `(cd taskchampion; cargo publish)`
 1. Navigate to the tag in the GitHub releases UI and create a release with general comments about the changes in the release